plblum/jivs/planning/Aria Design.md

 The built-in radio-group definition supplies:

 - a specialized static updater that assigns `role="radiogroup"` to the containing installation anchor only when `role` is absent;
-- the exported ARIA-required field-state updater with `alsoRunRoleUpdater: false`.
+- the exported ARIA-required validation-state updater with `alsoRunRoleUpdater: false`.

 The containing anchor receives group-level required, invalid, and error-message relationship state.
 Descendant radio inputs do not receive duplicate group-level ARIA state.